e271828e/Flight.jl/docs/notes/design/framework_spec.md

 scratch (`ws`, [§7.3][s7-3]).
 The [signal table](#g-signal-table) holds only *produced* signals, never transported ones: each datum has exactly one home — buffer for continuous `x`, stores for discrete `x` and for `m`, table for signals — and no store mirrors another.
-Every bundle field earns its place as a view genuinely readable, and no further "simplification" exists that does not introduce a copy: eliminating `u` would mean republishing foreign cells under local names; eliminating `x` would mean identity transport through the table, rejected for exactly that reason ([§7.4][s7-4], step 4).
+Every bundle field earns its place as a view genuinely readable, and no minimization of the set survives without introducing a copy (row 35).

 ### 5.3 Structural feedthrough: stage roles, schedule and step boundaries